linsomniac/uplaybook1/README.md

 Arguments:

-- condition: A Python expression or a YAML true/false.
+- condition: A Python expression or a YAML true/false.  (template expanded)
 - tasks: A list of further tasks to run if condition is true.

 Example: